canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 - ``kubectl`` installed (Self-Managed only).

-Finding an Ubuntu image
+Find an Ubuntu image
 -----------------------

 Select a version from the `available releases <#available-releases>`_.
 The images are listed as JSON in ascending order, therefore the latest image will be at the bottom.
-After viewing the `available releases <#available-releases>`_, make note of the image path for the image you choose.
+Make note of the image path for the image you choose.
 The image path conforms to the following format:

 .. code:: bash